elastic/apm/docs/terminology.md

 # Terminology

-This document describes terms and concepts often used within the APM ecossystem
+This document describes terms and concepts often used within the APM ecosystem.

 #### APM
 Application Performance Monitoring is the concept of profiling and monitoring services and applications.
 For instance, it accounts for things like requests per second, but not how much free space is on a disk.